1975 Audi 80 GT review: Retro Road Test

 In the 1970s, performance-oriented versions of traditional saloon cars were a new trend.
 With its two-door body, the £2,910 Audi 80 GT was arguably a coupe, but so were its rivals.

 The Mk2 Ford Escort RS2000 was introduced in 1974.
 A regular rally winner – it took victory in the RAC Rally from 1975 until 1979 – it was powered by a 110hp 2.0-litre engine.
-The ‘E21’ BMW 316 meanwhile, offered a 90hp 1.6-litre engine and was in the thick of sporting saloon action, even though it was actually the entry-level 3 Series.
+The ‘E21’ BMW 316 meanwhile, offered a 90hp 1.6-litre engine and was considered a sporting saloon, despite being the entry-level 3 Series.

-The seemingly power-deficient 68hp Alfasud Ti was pitched against the 80 GT in contemporary road tests, too, while even the 80-based Volkswagen Passat TS (with 85hp) was seen as a rival.
+The seemingly power-deficient 68hp Alfasud Ti was also pitched against the 80 GT in contemporary road tests, while even the 80-based Volkswagen Passat TS (with 85hp) was seen as a rival.

 Which engines does it use?